 “Whether that be 10, 20 or 30 acres.
 Whatever the residents want she will try to deliver,” she says.

 Groundwork construction on the hotel has already begun on the site.

-Surrey County Council has now issued a Temporary Closure notice on the Footpaths 403 and 403a.
+Surrey County Council has issued a Temporary Closure notice on Footpaths 403 and 403a.
 They are now rediverted through the ASNW of Pickenswood Copse.
 Now the well-trodden paths by villagers will be across a site covered by restrictions as an (ASNW and Tree Preservation Order site)